GroupOneCheckers/Checkers_RB/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version
 ruby 2.1.5p273 (2014-11-13 revision 48405) [x86_64-darwin14.0]

 * System dependencies

 * Configuration